laravel/docs/validation.md

         'person.*.first_name' => 'required_with:person.*.last_name',
     ]);

-Likewise, you may use the `*` character when specifying your validation messages in your language files, making it a breeze to use a single validation message for array based fields:
+Likewise, you may use the `*` character when specifying your validation messages in your language files, making it a breeze to use a single validation message for array-based fields:

     'custom' => [
         'person.*.email' => [